UVADS/ds2001/programming_assignments/python/book_lover_unit_testing.md

 |email|The person’s email, serving as a unique identifier (type:string)|
 |fav_genre|The person’s favorite book genre (e.g., mystery, fantasy, or historical fiction).  (type:string)|
 |num_books|Keeps track of the number of books the person has read (type:int)|
 |book_list|a list of tuples, where each tuple consists of the title of the book the person has read, followed by the person’s rating of that book (scale of 0–5, where 0 means the person did not like the book at all, and 5 means the person loved the book.)
-Example: bookLst = [(“Jane Eyre”, 4), (“The Odyssey”, 3), (“The Divine Comedy”, 5)]
+Example: book_list = [(“Jane Eyre”, 4), (“The Odyssey”, 3), (“The Divine Comedy”, 5)]

 **b.
 FUNCTIONS: (5 points; 1 point per correct function)**